noaione/yuusha-shoukan-ln/sources/v01/chapter1.md

-Being Japanese, when I heard that we were summoned at the New Year's eve, I imagined the cold breeze of winter, but it seems that the New Year's eve in this world is warm and merry like spring, so it feels like it would be a time when one can carefreely relax.
+Being Japanese, when I heard that we were summoned at the New Year's eve, I imagined the cold breeze of winter, but it seems that the New Year's eve in this world is warm and merry like spring, so it feels like it would be a time when one can care-freely relax.
 However, that's strange, isn't it?
 I wonder why can't I stop shivering?

 Within a large carriage where I could feel slightly shaking, I was holding my